muldjord/skyscraper/docs/FRONTENDS.md

 launch="<COMMAND>"
 ```

-IMPORTANT!
-If you are generating game lists for Pegasus, make sure you disable third-party game list data sources, otherwise it won't use your newly generated game lists.
-Start the Pegasus frontend, press ESC on the keyboard and choose `Settings->Enable/disable data sources` and disable everything in that submenu.

-When those sources are disabled you also need to add the individual platform rom directories to Pegasus (if they are not already defined).
+NOTE!
+You need to add the individual platform rom directories to Pegasus (if they are not already defined) before any of them will show up!
 Add them through the `Settings->Set game directories`.
 Simply point it to each individual platform sub-directory.
 For RetroPie you should have a path for each platform (eg. `/home/USER/RetroPie/roms/snes`, `/home/USER/RetroPie/roms/megadrive` etc.).

+IMPORTANT!
+If you are generating game lists for Pegasus, it is highly recommended to disable third-party game list data sources!
+Start the Pegasus frontend, press ESC on the keyboard and choose `Settings->Enable/disable data sources` and disable everything in that submenu.

 Then reload the game lists or restart Pegasus, and all of the platforms should show up with media and game information.